Chapter 2

 trade.

-is what these three do best.
+But squeezing in and plying their trade is what these three do best.
 They are craftsmen.
 Every number put

 down on tape tonight will later emerge as a cut and polished precious